opennms-forge/onms-k8s-poc/README.md

 The solution is based on the latest Horizon 29.
 It should work with older versions of Horizon that fully support Kafka and Telemetryd and Meridian 2021 or newer.

 Keep in mind that you need a subscription to use Meridian.
-With that, you would have to build the Docker images and place them on a private registry to use with this deployment.
+In this case, you would have to build the Docker images and place them on a private registry to use Meridian with this deployment.
 Doing that falls outside the scope of this guide.

 Due to how the current Docker Images were designed and implemented, the solution requires multiple specialized scripts to configure each application properly.
 You could build your images and move the logic from the scripts executed via `initContainers` to your custom entry point script and simplify the Helm Chart.

 The scripts configure only a certain number of things.
-Each deployment would likely need additional configuration, which is the main reason why a Persistent Volume will back the OpenNMS Configuration Directory.
+Each deployment would likely need additional configuration, which is the main reason for using a Persistent Volume for the Configuration Directory of the Core OpenNMS instance.

 We must place the core configuration on a PVC configured as `ReadWriteMany` to allow the usage of independent UI servers so that the Core can make changes and the UI instances can read from them.
 Unfortunately, this imposes some restrictions on the chosen cloud provider.
-For example, in Google Cloud, you would have to use [Google Filestore](https://cloud.google.com/filestore), which cannot have volumes less than 1TB, exaggerated for what the configuration directory would ever haven (if UI servers are required).
+For example, in Google Cloud, you would have to use [Google Filestore](https://cloud.google.com/filestore), which cannot have volumes less than 1TB, exaggerated for what the configuration directory would ever have (if UI servers are required).
 In contrast, that's not a problem when using [Azure Files](https://azure.microsoft.com/en-us/services/storage/files/), which has more flexibility than Google Filestore.
 The former exposes the volumes via SMB or NFS with essentially any size, whereas the latter only uses NFS with size restrictions.

 One advantage of configuring that volume is allowing backups and access to the files without accessing the OpenNMS instances running in Kubernetes.

 The reasoning for the UI servers is to alleviate the Core Server from ReST and UI-only requests.
 Unfortunately, this makes the deployment more complex.
 It is a trade-off you would have to evaluate.
 Field tests are required to decide whether or not this is needed and how many instances would be required.

 Similarly, when using RRDtool instead of Newts/Cassandra or Cortex, a shared volume with `ReadWriteMany` is required for the same reasons (the Core would be writing to it, and the UI servers would be reading from it).
-Additionally, when switching strategies and migration is required, this can be done outside Kubernetes.
+Additionally, when switching strategies and migration are required, you could work outside Kubernetes.

-Please note that even the volumes would still be configured that way even if you decide not to use UI instances; unless you modify the logic.
+Please note that the volumes would still be configured that way even if you decide not to use UI instances; unless you modify the logic of the Helm Chart.

 To alleviate load from OpenNMS, you can optionally start Sentinel instances for Flow Processing.
 That requires having an Elasticsearch cluster available.
 When Sentinels are present, Telemetryd would be disabled in OpenNMS.

 The OpenNMS Core and Sentinels would be backed by a `StatefulSet` but keep in mind that there can be one and only one Core instance.
 To have multiple Sentinels, make sure to have enough partitions for the Flow topics in your Kafka clusters, as all of them would be part of the same consumer group.

-As the current OpenNMS instances are not friendly in accessing logs, the solution allows you to configure [Grafana Loki](https://grafana.com/oss/loki/) to centralize all the log messages.
+The current OpenNMS instances are not friendly when accessing log files.
+The Helm Chart allows you to configure [Grafana Loki](https://grafana.com/oss/loki/) to centralize all the log messages.
 When the Loki server is configured, the Core instance, the UI instances, and the Sentinel instances will be forwarding logs to Loki.
 The current solution uses the sidecar pattern using [Grafana Promtail](https://grafana.com/docs/loki/latest/clients/promtail/) to deliver the logs.

 All the Docker Images can be customizable via Helm Values.
 The solution allows you to configure custom Docker Registries to access your custom images, or when all the images you're planning to use won't be in Docker Hub or your Kubernetes cluster won't have Internet Access.
 Please keep in mind that your custom images should be based on those currently in use.

 If you plan to use ALEC or the TSS Cortex plugin, the current solution will download the KAR files from GitHub every time the containers start.
 If your cluster doesn't have Internet access, you must build custom images with the KAR files.

 Also, the Helm Chart assumes that all external dependencies are running somewhere else.
 None of them would be initialized or maintained here.
-Those are Loki, PostgreSQL, Elasticsearch, and Kafka.
+Those are Loki, PostgreSQL, Elasticsearch, Kafka and Cortex (when applies).

 ## Run in the cloud